-National DARE Day celebrates an ineffective educational program.
+National DARE Day celebrates an ineffective program.
 It’s a triumph of ideology, emotion and hope over science and truth.
-DARE is Drug Abuse Resistance Education program.
+(DARE is Drug Abuse Resistance Education program.)

-Dr. Marsha Rosenbaum, director of the Safety First Project, is author of this piece.
+Dr. Marsha Rosenbaum, director of the Safety First Project.
+She is the author of this piece.

 Drug Abuse Resistance Education

 I first heard of Drug Abuse Resistance Education when my daughter, Annie, was in fifth grade.
 She came home from school one day announcing, “Mom, you’ll be glad to know that I now know everything there is to know about drugs.”
 I tried not to panic, took a deep breath, and calmly asked how she knew so much about drugs.